- What just happened?

 It is definitely not always the case that people share goals though.
 People are prejudiced and imperfect and lazy and occasionally even vengeful, sociopathic or narcissistic, or just want to get the power for their own side and do not think you are on that side.
 They might disagree for principled reasons.
 We do need to be able to find out if our co-negotiators are negotiating in good faith towards the same end.

 So here is a hypothesis I’m working on: the central problem with the tokenism-table-stakes argument is that it fails at that thing.
+It is an institution for angels.
 It fails to give us information about whether we are in a genuine negotiation or not.
 In this kind of argument, someone who is being tendentious or manipulative and someone who is trying their best but has a genuine disagreement about the details — they look absolutely the same.
 Arguing the toss about how tokenistic a thing is, that does not tell us which kind of person we are negotiating with.

 The practical implication on this for coalition building are not clear.
 I am arguing that arguing about tokenism versus table stakes reduces the size of the coalition who might act to change the world together, because it alienates some allies inside the establishment.
 In that regard, it makes us weaker by making our coalition smaller.
 But maybe it can expand the coalition in some other ways?